Play Backgammon Game Online

 Whenever a player rolls doubles, the values for each movement action will be doubled.
 For example, if the roll is 4 and 4, the player should treat this as two movement actions with a space value of 8 for each, totaling in 16 spaces worth of movement.

-If a player moves their piece to a space that is occupied by a single opposing checker (know as a “blot”), that piece is considered “hit” and is removed from its space and placed on the center bar of the board.
+If a player moves their piece to a space that is occupied by a single opposing checker (known as a “blot”), that piece is considered “hit” and is removed from its space and placed on the center bar of the board.

 Replaying “Hit” Checkers